aembke/fred.rs/bin/benchmark/README.md

 Each of the `-c` Tokio tasks use a different random key so commands are uniformly distributed across a cluster or replica set.

-This strategy also has the benefit of being somwhat representative of an Axum or Actix web server use case where requests run in separate Tokio tasks but share a common client pool.
+This strategy also has the benefit of being somewhat representative of an Axum or Actix web server use case where requests run in separate Tokio tasks but share a common client pool.

 ## Tuning

-`fred` supports several additional features or performance tuning options that can dramatically affect these results.
+`fred` supports several additional features or performance tuning options that can affect these results.
 For example:

 * Tracing.
-Simply enabling the FF cut throughput by ~30% in my tests.
+Simply enabling the FF cut throughput by ~20% in my tests.
+YMMV.
 * Pipelining.
-The `auto_pipeline` configuration feature can improve throughput in scenarios where a client or pool are shared among many Tokio tasks.
+The `auto_pipeline` feature can dramatically improve throughput in scenarios like this where a client or pool is shared among many Tokio tasks.
-* Clustering.
+* Clustering
-* Backpressure settings.
+* Backpressure settings
+* Network latency
 * Log levels, often indirectly for the same reason as `tracing` (contention on a pipe, file handle, or socket).
 * The size of the client connection pool.
+* And much more...

 Callers should take care to consider each of these when deciding on argv values.

 This module also includes an optional `assert-expected` feature flag that adds an `assert!` call after each `INCR` command to ensure the response is actually correct.
-This can be useful when trying to simulate race conditions.
+I've found this to be useful when trying to catch race conditions.

 ## Tracing

+**Note** This part frequently breaks since I rarely use tracing while benchmarking.

 This also shows how to configure the client with tracing enabled against a local Jaeger instance.
 A [docker compose](../../tests/docker/compose/jaeger.yml) file is included that will run a local Jaeger instance.